 FOR FURTHER INFORMATION CONTACT:

-For additional information, contact Dr. Joan Weiss, Division of Medicine and Dentistry, BHW, by email at firstname.lastname@example.org or telephone at (301) 443-0430.
-A copy of the current committee membership, charter and reports can be obtained by accessing the Advisory Committee Web site at http://www.hrsa.gov/advisorycommittees/bhpradvisory/acicbl/index.htm.
+Joan Weiss, Ph.D., RN, CRNP, FAAN, Designated Federal Official, ACICBL at 301-443-0430 or email at email@example.com.
+A copy of the current committee membership, charter and reports can be obtained by accessing the http://www.hrsa.gov/advisorycommittees/bhpradvisory/acicbl/index.html.

 End Further Info